Bound States in the Continuum in a Wire Medium

 Here $\phi(\mathbf{k}) = \text{arg}[E_x(\mathbf{k}) + iE_y(\mathbf{k})]$, $E_x$ and $E_y$ the complex amplitudes of the radiated plane waves, and $C$ is a simple counterclockwise oriented path enclosing the singular point.
 However, the far-field polarization structure and topological charge can be predicted using the multipolar decomposition of the polarization currents in the unit cell~\cite{sadrieva2019multipolar}.
 In combination with the group theory, this is a powerful tool for the analysis of the far-field polarization singularities of metasurfaces and single nanostructures~\cite{Gladyshev2022Jun,Gladyshev2020Aug,Chen2019Apr,Volkovskaya2020Sep}.

 The EMA correctly predicts the frequency and angular position of symmetry-protected and accidental BICs [see Fig.~\ref{fig:fig3}] but does not completely describe their topological properties.
-The EMA neglects the internal structure of the wire medium and keeps only the multipoles with the rotational symmetry ($m=0$), i.e. all in-plane directions are assumed to be identical~\cite{Gorlach2015Aug,Petschulat2008Oct,Yaghjian2013Nov}.
+The EMA neglects the internal structure of the wire medium and keeps only the multipoles with the rotational symmetry ($m=0$), i.e., all in-plane directions are assumed to be identical~\cite{Gorlach2015Aug,Petschulat2008Oct,Yaghjian2013Nov}.
 Therefore, the accidental BIC within EMA forms a ring in the k-space~\cite{Kostyukov2022Feb,Bulgakov2019Aug,Gladyshev2022Jun}.
-Figure~\ref{fig:fig4}(h) shows the polarization map calculated within EMA.
+Figure~\ref{fig:fig4}(d) shows the polarization map calculated with accounting for two dominant multipoles, ED and EO, whose amplitudes were calculated numerically in COMSOL~\cite{supp}.
 One can see that the topological charge of the symmetry-protected BIC is $q=1$, while the accidental BIC forms a ring in the k-space for which topological charge $q$ is ill-defined with Eq.~\eqref{eq:top_charge}.
 The account for higher-order multipoles with $m\neq0$ transforms the ring of BICs to the ring of quasi-BIC with the genuine BICs only along the high-symmetry directions.
-However, it is difficult to distinguish this transformation even numerically as the amplitudes of higher-order multipoles are substantially suppressed.
-To visualize this transformation one can increase the radius of the wires (see the Supplemental Material~\cite{supp}).
+However, it is difficult to track this transformation even numerically as the amplitudes of higher-order multipoles are substantially suppressed.
+To visualize this transformation, we increase the radius of the wires and consider a wire medium slab composed of the wires with diameter $d = 3$~mm and height $h = 4$~cm.
+The period of the structure is taken as previously $a = 1$~cm.
+Figure~\ref{fig:fig5} shows the Q-factor maps calculated numerically with COMSOL Multiphysics and analytically within EMA for the fundamental plasma-like mode.
+One can see that EMA gives a ring of BICs [Fig.~\ref{fig:fig5}(b)] while the full-wave numerical simulation shows that the ring of BICs is actually a ring of quasi-BICs and a genuine BIC exists only along the $\Gamma$X-direction [Fig.~\ref{fig:fig5}(a)].
+The higher-order multipoles can be included in EMA that results in additional spatial dispersion, resulting in the dependence of the effective permittivity on the in-plane wavevector~\cite{capolino2017theory,chebykin_spatial-dispersion-induced_2015}.